mrparkyrdsb/grade10java-if/L07 - If Statements.md

 > As long as the boolean condition within the parentheses evaluate to ```true``` the code within the [code block](https://press.rebus.community/programmingfundamentals/chapter/code-blocks/) will execute.

 ## [Curriculum Document Reference](https://www.edu.gov.on.ca/eng/curriculum/secondary/computer10to12_2008.pdf)
-- __B1.6:__ describe the function of Boolean operators, comparison operators, and arithmetic operators
 - __B2.4:__ write a program that includes a decision structure for two or more choices